A source of entertainment, information, and worldwide communication – the radio has had a significant impact on the evolution of humanity.

 The difference between AM and FM radio

 To understand the full history of FM radio, it’s important to know how the technology differs from AM radio.
-As mentioned above, AM radio uses amplitude modulation to transmit radio broadcasts.

-Alternatively, the FM radio frequency relies on modulation of frequencies to deliver audio data.
 Whereas AM radio could provide a steady amplitude, FM provides consistent frequency and amplitude.

 The rate of the signal is un-modulated and unchanged until information is introduced to the signal.
 When the frequency modulates between low and high, voice and music is currently being transmitted within the carrier frequency.